 Easy – it’s quick and easy to enroll.
 Our experienced staff will walk you through the simple paperless process

 Clients receive encouragement and instruction in breastfeeding through individual appointments and a breastfeeding class.
 Participants and guests can learn why breastfeeding is the best start for their baby, how to breastfeed, managing breastfeeding while going back to work or school, how to pump and store breastmilk and much more.

-WIC has electric breast pumps for loan and free manual breast pumps available for clients.
+WIC has electric breast pumps for free manual breast pumps available for clients.

 Nutrition Education Classes

 Our interactive classes are varied, interesting and usually only 20 – 30 mins.
 They are in English and in Spanish and are always new and contemporary.
 It’s important for you to know how to use foods to improve your family’s health.
 Examples of available classes include:

 • Weaning your child (from breast, bottle or sippy cup)